Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Subscriber-Agreement.md

 * How subscriptions work;
 * How billing and renewals occur;
-* How credits and promotions are handled; and
+* How promotions and gift/discount codes are handled; and
 * Your rights and obligations as a subscriber.

 ---